-While the Eagle River Watershed Council has monitored the health of the watershed through fish sampling (photo below) and water testing for years, 2010 was a year of coordinated water quality monitoring and data analysis efforts.
-The ERWC is now managing a partnership which includes USGS, the US Forest Service, the Colorado Dep’t. of Wildlife, Eagle River Water & Sanitation District, local towns and the County.
-Data collectors met to figure out what we need to know about the health of our rivers, how to obtain that information and how to interpret the data we collect.
+The Eagle River Watershed Council continued to coordinate water quality monitoring and data analysis efforts in 2011.
+Seth Mason was hired in the fall of 2011 as the new Water Programs Director.
+The ERWC manages a partnership which includes USGS, the US Forest Service, the Colorado Dep’t. of Wildlife, Eagle River Water & Sanitation District, local towns and the County.
+Data collectors meet to figure out what we need to know about the health of our rivers, how to obtain that information and how to interpret the data we collect.
 Threats to our waters include heavy metals from the Eagle Mine Superfund site, traction sand migrating off W. Vail Pass into Black Gore Creek, stormwater and urban runoff and nutrient loading.
-Stay tuned!

 Keep it Clean!

 Community Pride is the theme of ERWC’s best known events— the Eagle River Clean Up and the Community Pride Highway Clean Up.
-You know…the orange bags along the highway, 1000 volunteers, 25 tons of trash removed from 121 miles of highway and 58 miles of river.
-This year we had to reschedule the Highway Clean Up due to an onslaught of May snow.
-But, as usual, dedicated teams rose to the occasion and the orange bags piled up along the highways—to be carried off by event partner CDOT.
-The River Clean Up enjoyed sun and warm temperatures, keeping volunteers long into the afternoon at the thank you party at the Wolcott Yacht Club.
-Vail Resorts Echo is Presenting Sponsor of both events and Arrowhead Alpine Club’s volunteers prepare and serve the BBQ lunches.
-Mark Saturday, May 7, and Saturday, September 17, on your calendar so you can join us for 2011’s events!
+You know…the orange bags along the highway, 1100 volunteers, 43 tons of trash removed from 121 miles of highway and 59 miles of river.
+As usual, dedicated teams rose to the occasion and the orange bags piled up along the highways—to be carried off by event partner CDOT.
+The River Clean Up enjoyed sun and warm temperatures, keeping volunteers long into the afternoon at the thank you party at the Broken Arrow in Arrowhead.
+Vail Resorts Echo was Presenting Sponsor of both events and Arrowhead Alpine Club’s volunteers prepared and served the BBQ lunches.
+Mark Saturday, April 28th, and Saturday, September 8th, on your calendar so you can join us for 2012’s events!
 Who knows what treasures you might find?!

 ERWC Finances at a Glance